michael-jan/antithesis/README.md

 <img align="right" width="200" height="150" src="https://i.stack.imgur.com/pXIap.png">

 To preprocess the audio files, I experimented with generating spectrograms and mel-spectrograms of different sizes with the help of [Kapre](https://github.com/keunwoochoi/kapre).
-Spectrograms, such as the one to the right, have become a popular audio preprocessing tool because they represent audio in the frequency-domain rather than the time-domain - and indoingso convert the signal into an image-like form.
+Spectrograms, such as the one to the right, have become a popular audio preprocessing tool because they represent audio in the frequency-domain rather than the time-domain—and indoingso convert the signal into an image-like form.
 Thus, image-processing techniques can now be performed.
 Thus, once the audio was in this image-like format, I fed it into a convolutional neural network implemented in [Keras](https://keras.io/).

 ### Results